-6.1.2 Source Code.
-Upon delivery of each Phase of the BAS System, Contractor shall provide PEBA with the then current Source Code Materials.
-Contractor hereby grants to PEBA a nonexclusive, fully paid up, royalty free, perpetual, and non-terminable license to install, execute, modify, configure, reproduce, and use the Source Code Materials.
-As part of such license, PEBA shall be permitted to allow its third party designees to do any of the foregoing on behalf of PEBA.
-During the term of this Agreement, Contractor shall update the Source Code Materials at least once per year and as frequently as a Release is made available by Contractor.

 Response: Section 6.1.2 Source Code is removed.

 6.1.3 Escrow.
 For the duration of this Contract and for as long as PEBA purchases Maintenance and Support Services from Contractor, Contractor will maintain an “Escrow Agreement” with a third-party escrow agent (the “Escrow Agent”) that is mutually agreed to by the parties and attached hereto as Attachment 7 Escrow Agreement.
 Such Escrow Agreement will designate PEBA as a third-party beneficiary and meet all the requirements of this Section.
-Upon the execution of this Contract, Contractor will provide the Escrow Agent with the then current versions of Source Code of the Licensed Programs, all proprietary tools used with the Licensed Programs under this Contract, all Documentation, all Open Source code utilized with the Licensed Programs, all source code of Third Party Software that is incorporated in or bundled together with the Licensed Programs, and all operation documents, including but not limited to documents describing the third-party tools and the methods and procedures utilized for the installation, configuration and operation of the Licensed Programs and Third Party Software, to the extent the same currently exist (“Deposit Materials”).
+Upon the execution of this Contract, Contractor will provide the Escrow Agent with the then current versions of Source Code of the Licensed Programs, all proprietary tools used with the Licensed Programs under this Contract, all Documentation, all Open Source code utilized with the Licensed Programs, and all operation documents, including but not limited to documents describing the third-party tools and the methods and procedures utilized for the installation, configuration and operation of the Licensed Programs and Third Party Software, to the extent the same currently exist (“Deposit Materials”).
 Contractor will update the Deposit Materials at least once per year and as frequently as a Release is made available by Contractor.
-Contractor will bear the cost of putting the Deposit Materials in escrow and may replace such Escrow Agent; provided, however that it obtains PEBA’s advance written approval of the new Escrow Agent, which will not be unreasonably withheld by PEBA.
+PEBA will bear the cost of putting the Deposit Materials in escrow

-Under the Escrow Agreement, PEBA will be able to obtain a copy of the Deposit Materials if: (i) Contractor ceases supporting the Licensed Programs for its customer base; (ii) Contractor fails to provide Maintenance and Support Services for the Licensed Programs to PEBA in accordance with Contractor’s obligations under this Contract; (iii) Contractor files a petition for bankruptcy or insolvency, has an involuntary petition under bankruptcy laws filed against it, commences an action providing for relief under bankruptcy laws, files for the appointment of a receiver, or is adjudicated a bankrupt concern, ceases to do business or dissolves; or (iv) this Contract is terminated by PEBA pursuant to Section 6.11 or 6.12 (collectively, a “Release Event”). the ContractorUpon a Release Event, Contractor hereby grants to PEBA a nonexclusive, fully paid up, royalty free, perpetual, and non-terminable license to copy, modify, create Derivative Works, reproduce, and otherwise use the Deposit Materials for PEBA’s internal business purposes.
-As part of such license, PEBA will be permitted to allow its third-party designees to do any of the foregoing.
+Under the Escrow Agreement, PEBA will be able to obtain a copy of the Deposit Materials if: (i) Contractor ceases supporting the Licensed Programs for its customer base; (ii) Contractor fails to provide Maintenance and Support Services for the Licensed Programs to PEBA in accordance with Contractor’s obligations under this Contract; or (iii) Contractor files a petition for bankruptcy or insolvency, has an involuntary petition under bankruptcy laws filed against it, commences an action providing for relief under bankruptcy laws, files for the appointment of a receiver, or is adjudicated a bankrupt concern, ceases to do business or dissolves (collectively, a “Release Event”).
+Upon a Release Event, Customer may request that the Escrow Agent delivers the Deposit Materials to Customer, with the additional right to maintain the Deposit Materials, such delivery to be Customer’s sole and exclusive remedy and the Contractor’s only liability for the Release Events and the License Agreement will automatically terminate thereupon.
+Upon a release of the Deposit Materials Customer shall have the right to make copies of the Deposit Materials for the purpose of program execution, back up, support, maintenance and development solely for the Customer’s internal use of the Licensed Software as permitted by the License Agreement.
+Release of the Deposit Materials does not relieve Customer of its obligation to pay license fees, due under the License Agreement or to expand the scope of use of the Licensed Software.
+Customer will be responsible for all fees due to the Escrow Agent under the Escrow Agreement